External Funding

 Small Grants

-This grant is designed for short (12- to 18-month) and small (grants average US$5,000) projects dedicated to early career scientists (within five years of a degree being awarded).
+The Small Grant is designed for short (12- to 18-months) and small projects (grants average US$5,000) dedicated to early career scientists (within five years of a degree being awarded).
 Aimed at original and innovative start-up projects, the grant presents early career scientists, conservationists or educators with an opportunity to prove themselves.
 It targets local projects conducted by local project leaders.
 Whether or not the project is part of a larger endeavour, SOSF Small Grants are for specific and finite projects.
 Only projects concerned with marine chondrichthyan species (sharks, rays, skates, sawfishes and chimaeras) will be considered.

 Graduate Student Award of Merit

-At least three awards, each in the amount of $3000, will be awarded annually to the women graduate students who have demonstrated outstanding leadership in the university or general community while maintaining exemplary academic records.
-Eligibility rotates within a designated region: Western provinces are eligible for 2017.
-Each university in the designated region may nominate, through the Dean of Graduate Studies or her/his delegate, one person for the award.
+At least four awards, each in the amount of $4,000, will be awarded annually to the women graduate students who have demonstrated outstanding leadership in the university or general community while maintaining exemplary academic records.

 SWAAC Student Leadership Award